 - Access to a Wi-Fi internet connection

 After getting everything in place, let take a look at the Haven Security camera app.
 The app was built by former NSA contractor and whistleblower, Edward Snowden.
 It was created for people who needed a way to protect their personal space and possessions without compromising their own privacy.
-Moreover, the Haven app works with an internet connection.
-It can be connected to the internet either by using a Wi-Fi or with a USB-to-Ethernet adapter.
+Moreover, Haven works with an active internet connection using the phone’s mobile connection, Wi-Fi or with a USB-to-Ethernet adapter.

 Setting up Haven

 Get the Haven app and put in your phone.
 You can get the app from Google Play Store by typing a search for Haven.
 Also, you can get it from F-Droid (the open-source app store).
-Once gotten and installed, open it for configuration by swiping through it and tap on Configure.
+Upon installation, open it for configuration by swiping through it and tap on Configure.
 Give it the necessary permission prompts for photos, media, and file access and also to take pictures and record video.

 Your live camera feed will show up in the next screen.
 Switch between the front-facing or rear-facing cameras at the lower left corner of your screen.
 You can use the slider along the bottom of the screen to set how sensitive you want the motion detection to be.
 Also, you can re-adjust the motion sensor anytime to match your environment.

-You can adjust its settings to be more sensitive once a sound or motion is detected.
+You can adjust its settings to be more sensitive to pick up sound or motion easily.
 This will prompt your phone to start recording once its sensor detects any sound or motion in its space.

 You can receive feedback by either through SMS alerts or signal.
 To receive SMS alert sent to your primary phone.
 In the app settings, just provide your phone number to be used.
 To set up video surveillance, go to settings and turn on the Video Monitoring toggle and set the video monitoring length.
 This will choose how long Haven will record the environment.